Reps move to regulate private intelligence sector, strengthen national security

-During a public hearing on the Private Intelligence and Investigation Council Bill, 2024, in Abuja on Thursday, the House Committee on National Security and Intelligence, chaired by Hon.
-Ahmed Satomi, Speaker Abbas said the bill represents another important stride in Nigeria’s ongoing effort to reform its security architecture and institutionalise professionalism and accountability in private intelligence operations.
+During a public hearing on the Private Intelligence and Investigation Council Bill, 2024, in Abuja, yesterday, the House Committee on National Security and Intelligence, chaired by Ahmed Satomi, Speaker Tajudeen Abbas said the Bill represents another important stride in Nigeria’s ongoing effort to reform its security architecture and institutionalise professionalism and accountability in private intelligence operations.

-“The 10th House of Representatives remains firmly committed to transparency, accountability, and inclusiveness in all legislative engagements,” Abbas said.
+“The 10th House of Representatives remains firmly committed to transparency, accountability, and inclusiveness in all legislative engagements.

 “We believe that the quality of governance improves when citizens, experts, and stakeholders actively participate in lawmaking.”